cloudmation-llc/cvc-oei-sis-tools/docusaurus/docs/getting-started.md

     * Verify by running `java -version`
 * Network access to SIS data

+### Getting the Java Runtime

+If you need to download and install a Java runtime, AdoptOpenJDK.net is a recommended source to get Java for a wide variety of platforms: https://adoptopenjdk.net.

+SIS Tools is currently tested with Java LTS releases 8 and 11.

 ## Download

 SIS Tools is a Java application packaged as a single executable JAR file.
 Available releases can be downloaded from the [GitHub releases](https://github.com/cloudmation-llc/cvc-oei-sis-tools/releases) page.
 The project follows [semantic versioning](https://semver.org), and each new release will have incremented version number.